Who We Are

 ARCH coordinates communication with key legislative representatives on behalf of health centers and the Network.
 Staff also facilitates the exchange of information with policy makers and decision leaders at the local, state and federal levels.

-ARCH Board Chair Lucresha Renteria was interviewed on KPRA 89.5 FM Radio for Community Issues, a public affairs program hosted by Carol Winkler.
+ARCH Board Vice Chair Lucresha Renteria was interviewed on KPRA 89.5 FM Radio for Community Issues, a public affairs program hosted by Carol Winkler.
 Ms. Renteria describes ARCH's programs and the services of the member clinics in Mendocino County.